ibm-cloud-docs/security-services/known-issues.md

 ## Updating to version 1.1.1
 {: #ki-update-profile}

-Because of an issue with projects, the value for the **profile_attachments** input in the `4a - Security and Compliance Center` member configuration is not updated when you update to version 1.1.1 of the Core Security Services deployable architecture.
+Because of an issue with projects, the value for the **profile_attachments** input in the `4a - Security and Compliance Center` member configuration is not updated when you update to version 1.1.1 of the {{site.data.keyword.name-da}} deployable architecture.

 Follow these steps to update the profile attachment: